aleemj/GATK-WGS-alignment-variant-calling/README.md

 Pipeline for whole genome sequencing (WGS) alignment and variant calling using GATK software

-#Last updated by Adrian on 20 January 2026
+#Last updated by Adrian on 15 April 2026

 --------------------------------------------------------------------------------------------
-Consider BWA-MEM2 as more efficient version of BWA, https://github.com/bwa-mem2/bwa-mem2.git.
+*Consider BWA-MEM2 as more efficient version of BWA, https://github.com/bwa-mem2/bwa-mem2.git.
 Vasimuddin Md, Sanchit Misra, Heng Li, Srinivas Aluru.
 Efficient Architecture-Aware Acceleration of BWA-MEM for Multicore Systems.
 IEEE Parallel and Distributed Processing Symposium (IPDPS), 2019.
 10.1109/IPDPS.2019.00041

 Overview
 --------------------------------------------------------------------------------------------
 This pipeline contains four main steps for WGS analysis.
-It is designed to process raw sequencing reads, perform alignment, variant calling, joint genotyping, and filtering to produce analysis ready genotype files (SNPs and INDELs).
+It is designed to process raw sequencing reads (fastq), perform alignment, variant calling, joint genotyping, and filtering to produce analysis ready genotype files (SNPs and INDELs).

 Before running this pipeline, ensure you have a parent directory containing subfolders for each sample, each with the raw sequencing reads (FASTQ files).
 All necessary output directories will be created automatically.